alumina-lang/alumina/MISSING.md

 - Is IR low-level enough to eventually target LLVM?
 - Should monomorphization and type checking be separate stages?
 Can this even be done with the loose duck-typed language?
 - Will the compiler architecture scale to large programs?
 Is it possible to pre-compile the libraries at least to AST?

-## Codegen

-- Statement expresssion ends with a void type -> C does not compile (issue with if/else if one branch is `!` and the other is a value)

 ## Exploratory